-For normal tethered operation, the DT402 series throttles do not require a battery.
-However, if you operate your DT402 as a walkaround throttle without a battery, the display will go off when you're not plugged in to LocoNet.
-Therefore, we recommend that you always use a battery in your DT402.
+It is recommended that a battery be used in your DT500, especially if you operate your DT500 as a walk-around throttle.
+The unit will function when plugged in without a battery, however the display will go off when you're not plugged in to LocoNet.
+Therefore, for the best operating experience the DT500 should always be operated using a battery.

-To use your DT402/R/D as an infrared or radio throttle, you must install a 9-volt battery.
-When you install the battery, the throttle will report the battery voltage then show the last screen displayed before the throttle was powered down.
+Your DT500D must have a 9-volt battery installed for proper tetherless operations.
+When you install the battery press and hold the PWR key to turn your throttle on, the throttle will report the battery voltage then display the last screen displayed before the throttle was powered off.